Blspdianna/GMOGP/README.md

-# GPCV-ADMM-2020
+# GMOGP-2024
-Implementations of Gaussian Process Regression Hyper-Parameter Optimization Using Cross-Validation and Non-linearly Constrained ADMM
+Implementations of the GMOGP model in the paper named "Graphical Multioiutput Gaussian Process with Attention".